s-noroozi-cs/s-noroozi-cs.github.io/documents/my-notes-6.md

 		3. client app send request to resource server with this auth-token
 		4. resource server verify received token through communicate with authorization server
 		5. if auth-token is valid, resource server return requested resource

+		for example: reservaton hotel, as client app communicate with several third party apis to show search result

+	The Password Credentials Grant.